 Lilley & Skinner was one of the largest footwear retailers in Britain, and operated the largest shoe shop in the world for many years.

-Lilley relocated to Wellingborough, Northamptonshire in 1851 and established a factory.
+Lilley established a factory at Wellingborough, Northamptonshire in 1851.
 Northamptonshire was a nucleus for the footwear manufacturing trade.

 Lilley employed 42 men and 12 boys in 1881.
-By this time a factory had been established at Irthlingborough, Northamptonshire.
+A factory had been established at Irthlingborough, Northamptonshire by this time.

 Lilley & Skinner was incorporated in 1894.
-In 1896 the firm had capital of £260,000 when it made a limited offering of shares to the public.
+The company had a capital of £260,000 when it made a limited offering of shares to the public in 1896.
 Its head office was at Paddington Green, London.
 There were factories at Bristol and Chesham and a leather warehouse at Rushden.

-By 1896 there were around 50 retail shops, all situated in London and its suburbs.
+There were around 50 retail shops by 1896, all situated in London and its suburbs.
 There was a large export trade to Australia and South Africa.

 The London warehouse was destroyed by fire in 1900.
 The Bristol factory was destroyed by fire in 1905.